ruchit-p/dynastyweb/src/components/auth/README.md

 ### 4. AuthProvider

 Context provider that manages authentication state and provides auth methods to components.
+Uses the `@supabase/ssr` package to handle session persistence automatically.

 ```tsx
 // In your layout.tsx